krishna2/krishna2.github.io/tmp/sama_how_to_be_successful.md

-# How to be Successful
+# How to be Successful by Sam Altman

 I’ve observed thousands of founders and thought a lot about what it takes to make a huge amount of money or to create something important.
 Usually, people start off wanting the former and end up wanting the latter.